 Bloody Moon opens with a disfigured man named Miguel.
-From the start you can’t help but feel sorry for him.
+From the start, you can’t help but feel sorry for him.
 Not only is he sexually frustrated, but he’s also misconceived.
 Due to the disfigurement of his face, the ladies find him quite repulsive.
-That doesn’t stop Miguel from at least trying, especially since the surrounding women around insist on walking around with their breasts out or in skimpy clothing.
+That doesn’t stop Miguel from at least trying.
 One night at a party, Miguel believes he is about to score with a young woman who was practically throwing herself at him!
 Once the woman gets a full look at Miguel’s face, she brutally denies him access to her secret zones.
-And he responds by stabbing her in the chest repeatedly with a pair scissors.
+And he responds by stabbing her in the chest repeatedly with a pair of scissors.
 Yikes!

 I’ve always wondered if Mr. Franco hated women because the way some of these women were murdered was ridiculous!
 One woman was stabbed right in her boob; it was a very clean stab straight through.
-Another got her head head chopped off then left on someone’s pillow as a surprise.
-Although I was in awe with the variety of top notch gore scenes, I couldn’t help but question his feelings towards the so-called fairer sex.
+Another got her head chopped off and then left on someone’s pillow as a surprise.
+Although I was in awe of the variety of top-notch gore scenes, I couldn’t help but question his feelings towards the so-called fairer sex.

 WICKED RATING: [usr 5]

 Title: Bloody Moon aka Die Säge des Todes

 Stars: Olivia Pascal, Christoph Moosbrugger, Nadja Gerganoff